 Honors in the commencement program are computed on grades through the fall semester for spring graduation, and through the previous spring semester for fall graduation.
 Honors on the final record and transcript are based on all grades received at George Fox University.
-Additional information about commencement is available here.
+See additional information about commencement.